 On entry to the grounds, you can have a look at all the vehicles lined up for the start point at the bottom of the hill.
 This is a good place to pass a few hours (with earplugs in).
 Then hop over to the other side and visit the supercar section where the newest Lamborghinis, Ferraris, Astons and Porsches are displayed.
-Maybe even a helicopter or two, and you can get up close to examine them in detail.
+And maybe even a helicopter or two.
+The beauty is you can get up close to examine them in detail.

 You can also find dozens of vendors in this area, selling all manner of merchandise from T-shirts to posters and badges and little models and stickers.
-And all makes and models are represented here so be sure to get yourself a souvenir.
+All makes and models are represented here so finding yourself a souvenir should be easy.

 The Main House

-Across from the Hillclimb circuit are the big tribunes, the large exhibition buildings by the different manufacturers displaying the latest launch or their exotic models.
-In between these buildings (and they are each, individually rather large) are the future prototypes and ideas for future transport like electric, self-driving drones and delivery vehicles.
-On the lawn, there was a lovely exhibit of the history of Bentley.
+If you cross the Hillclimb circuit you will find the big tribunes.
+The large exhibition buildings of the different manufacturers displaying the latest launch or their exotic models.
+In between these buildings (and they are each, individually, rather large) are the future prototypes and ideas for future transport like electric cars, self-driving drones and delivery vehicles.
+On the lawn, there was a lovely exhibit of the rich history of Bentley.

 More fields are filled with presentations and themed displays.
-Take a ride in a drift car or on the Land Rover Experience track.
+Take a ride in a drift car or be driven around on the Land Rover Experience track.